tetris245/tetris245/README.md

 Changes for future version 1.4

+* New command: reputation to change the level of a specified reputation
 * New command: savename to give a definitive status to a temporary nickname
 * New command: skill to change the level of a specified skill
 * New command: title to change your title without using the title menu (so you can preserve a temporary nickname!)